 Contributions and grants receivable consists of amounts management expects to collect from donors and grantors, and are reported at net realizable value.
-All amounts are expected to be collected within one year, and none are considered uncollectible as of the year ended December 31, 2022 and 2021.
+Contribution receivables that are expected to be collected in future years are recorded at the present value of their estimated future cash flows (if material to the financial statements).
+The discounts on those amounts are computed using risk-adjusted interest rates applicable to the years in which the promises are received.
+Amortization of the discounts is included in contribution revenue.
+All amounts are expected to be collected within one year, and none are considered uncollectible as of the year ended December 31, 2023 and 2022.